 I then explain that top colleges look for students who are instead well-defined and simply human.
 As Harvard Dean of Admissions William Fitzsimmons states about the Harvard selection process, “One thing we always want is humanists.”2

-Why is it so important for a student to show they’re a humanist to an elite college?
+Why is it so important for students to show that they’re a humanist to an elite college?
 For starters, grades and test scores have come to matter less and less in competitive admissions.3 Once your child’s application is sorted with applications of the same academic caliber (similar course load, GPA, SAT/ACT score), admissions readers seek other marks of distinction.

 Beyond grades, test scores, and activities, colleges look out for who your child is as a person.
 They want to know how your teen behaves in social settings, makes decisions, handles difficult situations, grows from setbacks, and interprets the world around them.
 Admissions officers see it as their mission to create a well-rounded class (rather than a disconnected collection of well-rounded students).
 They view this class as a community and seek students they think will contribute to it.